MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p2/readme.md

 The first image might be difficult to classify because ...

-####2.
+#### 2. Results
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: